 Attaching a wide angles lens not only broadens the perspective of your shot, it also helps the shot appear steady and in focus at all times.
 Wide angle lenses, by their very nature, have virtually infinite focus and are the simplest way to make camera shake virtually disappear.

 The video below is an example of using the shot you get from mounting a camera onto the hood of a car.

 The video is part of a highly successful series of videos produced by a guy named Stephen Garner for the Real Estate Marketing niche, which, if you have not noticed, is HUGE!

 Cell phones are some of the most common video cameras around these days, which makes me laugh.
 I joke that these are awesome video cameras that also happen to make phone calls!
 Cellphone video making is enormously popular.
-If you get the right accessories, you can really enhance the finished quality of your videos.
+If you get the right accessories, you can really enhance the finished quality of your cell phone videos.

 I’d like to acknowledge VPT friend and Real Estate Appraiser Bill Cobb for help with this post.
 The still image at the top was taken by Bill.
 He says the video files from his iPhone easily transfer to his iPad for editing.
 Here is a second picture he sent me of the suction cup mounted onto the windshield.

 Whether you wish to shoot moving video clips taken from the hood of your car for real estate videos or for monster movies, getting such an awesome shot has never been easier.

 Thanks for reading Video Production Tips!
 As always, I hope these posts help you create better videos!